-During the year, expenses relating to travel and subsistence expenses totalling £178 (2019 - £311) were reimbursed to one trustee (2019: two)
+During the year , expenses relating to travel and subsistence expenses totalling £NIL (2020 - £178) were reimbursed to no trustee (2020: one)

 13. Trustees' and Officers' insurance

 The Academy Trust entered into the Department for Education's Risk Protection Arrangement in September 2016.
 This protects Trustees and officers from claims arising from negligent acts, errors or omissions occurring whilst on academy business.
 The insurance provides cover up to £10,000,000 for each and every loss and in the aggregate per Academy whose Academy trust is a member.
 The cost of this insurance is not separately identifiable.